DCAN-Labs/cdni-brain/docs/msi-login.md

 When you use an OnDemand Desktop, you are automatically placed on a compute node with the resources listed on the Desktop creation page.
 You will still need to ssh into a login node if you want to grab a srun.

+**Local Terminal**

 To connect via ssh in a terminal, you will have to have the SSH keys properly configured for the MSI cluster you are trying to connect to.
 MSI has a [guide for setting up SSH keys](https://www.msi.umn.edu/support/faq/how-do-i-setup-ssh-keys) for the first time but can be confusing so we have simplified the steps below.
 You can [learn more about SSH here.](https://www.cloudflare.com/learning/access-management/what-is-ssh/)

-**Setting up SSH Keys**

 In a terminal on your **local** computer, run these commands from your home directory: